rkumar/rbcurse/README.markdown

      <http://www.benegal.org/files/screen/testd.db>)
     (requires gem sqlite3-ruby)
     Demos horizontal and vertical scrolling of data.
+    (If this doesn't work, try _sqlc.rb.
+I was integrating tabbedpanes into sqlc.rb and left off somewhere).

   * testtodo.rb is a test TODO application (now using fastercsv)